Donaghadee - Harbour & Lighthouse

 The town boasts a long seagoing history, therefore it is not surprising that it still maintains a special relationship with the sea, proving very popular with water enthusiasts, anglers and those who simply like to be beside the seaside.
 There are a wide variety of cafes and restaurants and unique independent retailers.

-Visitors can also enjoy a number of scenic walks, including the marine walk at The Commons, which comprises a 16 acre semi-cultivated open space with bowls, tennis, putting and an adventure playground (seasonal opening).
+Visitors can also enjoy scenic walks, including the marine walk at The Commons, a 16 acre semi-cultivated open space with bowls, tennis, putting and an adventure playground (seasonal opening).
 There is also an aire de service available which enables users to stop overnight.
-Tokens are available at The Commons or from Centra.
-Moat Street or Pier 36, The Parade in the town.
+Tokens are available at The Commons or from Centra, Moat Street or Pier 36.